-This is not your typical coleslaw recipe!
-This Asian Coleslaw is light and refreshing, filled with crushed ramen noodles, slivered almonds, sunflower seeds, and chicken, and covered in a yummy Asian dressing!
+Easy Asian Coleslaw is filled with crushed crunchy ramen noodles and covered in a light yummy Asian dressing!

 What is Chinese Coleslaw?